4900 California Ave 2nd floor, Bakersfield, CA 93309

 Correspondence Audit

 If there are no additional issues presented and the taxpayer cooperates thoroughly, the process of a correspondence audit can take between three to six months from start to finish.
 The IRS routinely ignores taxpayer correspondence and will eventually send you a 90-day letter.
-If you do not file a tax court petition with 90 days of receiving the 90-day letter the assessment will become legally due and collectible even if based on faulty law or facts.
+If you do not file a tax court petition within 90 days of receiving the 90-day letter, the assessment will become legally due and collectible even if based on faulty law or facts.

 Office Audit